- Support Us

 NanoDays at the Science Museum of Minnesota is part of a nationwide festival of educational programs about nanoscale science and engineering.

-On March 29 and April 5, from 1-4 p.m., come explore the minuscule world of atoms, molecules, and nanoscale forces!
+On March 28 from 12-4 p.m., come explore the minuscule world of atoms, molecules, and nanoscale forces!
 Take part in hands-on activities throughout the museum that demonstrate the special and unexpected properties found at the nanoscale; play with magnetic liquid, turn a nickel into a penny, learn to speak computer-ese, bend metal with your bare hands (then watch as it bends itself back!), make something disappear, and much more.

-National NanoDays events run from March 29 to April 6, 2014, but Twin Cities audiences will be able to participate in hands-on activities, live stage performances, special guest programming and more, from March 25 to April 12 at locations across the Twin Cites.
-Continue reading to find out what The Bakken, the University of Minnesota Nanofabrication Center, Sabathani Community Center, and SELF International are doing to celebrate the tiny world of nano.
+National NanoDays events run from March 28 to April 5, 2015.
+Twin Cities audiences will be able to participate in hands-on activities, live stage performances, special guest programming, and more, at locations across Minneapolis and Saint Paul.
+The Bakken Museum, the University of Minnesota Nanofabrication Center, Sabathani Community Center, and SELF International are all taking part in the celebration of all thing nano-scale!

 Just what is nano?